One day, out of the blue, we started getting customer complaints about a red screen that showed up whenever they tried to download an attachment.

 But Google has in the past blocked all subdomains on a domain, so we weren't so confident about taking that approach.

 In our case, we decided to build our proxies using subdomains on domains that are too big to be blocked.
-There are actually lots of ways to accomplish this – Heroku, AWS API Gateway, AWS Lambda or alternatives to these at Azure/GCP.
+There are actually lots of ways to accomplish this – Heroku, AWS API Gateway or the many alternatives to these.

 Our final solution uses multiple API Gateway endpoints.